-How much can you save – Approximate Savings in State like WI ?
+How much can you save – Approximate Savings?

 |Net Salary ( after taxes, per month)||$3,600|

-How can I estimate cost of living for other Cities or States in USA as H1B holder ?
+How to estimate cost of living for a City or State ?

 - Rental Expense – How much is the average rent in a city